GlacierMIP/GlacierMIP3/README_data.md

 | `diff_resp_time_-80%`                | Difference of that model's response timescale to the median glacier model response time scale) - unit: years |
 | `diff_resp_time_-90%`                | Difference of that model's response timescale to the median glacier model response time scale) - unit: years |

-> This dataset is used, e.g. for the following figures or tables: Extended Data Fig. 6, Supplementary Fig. S6
+> This dataset is used, e.g. for the following figures: Supplementary Fig. S11, S12, S15

 **aggregated regional characteristics summary csv-file**: `3_shift_summary_region_characteristics.csv` with the following columns